Women's australian rules football radio

 The move saw the commentary team re-brand to 'Girls Play Footy Radio' and in February of that year, Holden launch the 'Girls Play Footy Podcast'.
 Members of the radio team would also then begin to contribute to the Girls Play Footy site, eventually leading to more than 17,000 Facebook followers and almost 8,000 Twitter followers for the brand.

-The 2015 season would see the radio coverage focus solely on the Premier Division of the VWFL, with Cocks becoming a more permanent presence alongside Holden in the call, as well as the debuts of future GWS Giants footballer Tanya Hetherington and Morphettville Park (SAWFL) footballer Kristy Williams.
+The 2015 season would see the radio coverage focus solely on the Premier Division of the VWFL, with Cocks becoming a more permanent presence alongside Holden in the call, as well as the debuts of future GWS Giants footballer Tanya Hetherington and then Morphettville Park (SAWFL) footballer Kristy Williams.

 Along with the VWFL coverage, two AFL Women's Exhibition Matches would be covered, the VWFL All Stars v ADF match and two senior women's interstate matches - including one at Subiaco, where Holden along with WA footballers Ashlea Renshaw and Julie Nichols would witness Western Australia become the first state to defeat Victoria in senior women's football.

 One of the technical highlights of the year, would see the team split across two grounds for the final round, calling the St Kilda Sharks v Eastern Devils match, while providing live crosses to Melbourne University v Diamond Creek.
-The final four would be decided in the dying
+The final four would be decided in the dying seconds of both matches!

 2016 saw the creation of the Victorian Football League Women's competition (VFLW) with the previous year's six VWFL Premier Division teams and the top four VWFL Division One teams taking part.